Dermatology in Clinical Practice MSc (USW)

-- Statistical tests and their applications including t-Tests, ANOVA, Chi-Square.
+- Basic statistical tests and their applications including t-Tests, ANOVA, Chi-Square.

-- Fundamentals of evidence based practice and its application into the clinical setting.
+- Principles of evidence-based practice and its application into the clinical setting.

 - Understanding what may work for the patient as well as the educator.

-- Develop an ability to critically appraise areas of healthcare practice and delivery.
+- Develop an ability to critically evaluate areas of professional practice.

-- Critically appraise specific areas of clinical, research, clinical governance and organisational practice.
+- Critically appraise specific areas of clinical, research and organisational practice.

-- Display skills in independent research and study.
+- Develop skills in independent research and study.

 - Literature review and appraisal of the evidence.